Heroshima91/CEPI_DC/README.md

 # CEPI_DC
-All source code used during my internship at CEPI_DC INSERM
+All source code used during my internship at CepiDc INSERM